Space Ranger1.1 (latest), printed on 09/22/2020

 --slidefile argument.
 You can download a layout file for a Visium

 slide below.
-Enter the serial number of the slide (e.g.,
+Enter the serial number of the slide (such as,

 V19S01-123) and press 'Download'.
 The layout file will start to